kohtseyoung/F-Score-Capstone-Project/Capstone Project Report.md

 The original F-Score states that due to the lack of current financial information of financial distressed companies instigated by low coverage from financial institutions, it has bolstered the informational weight of financial statements and its influence on holding returns.
 Besides, due to the low coverage, F-Score takes advantage of the slow dissemination of financial information, investing in selected companies before such information is reflected into the share price.

 Conversely, the higher coverage of public-listed companies, coupled with rapid circulation of financial information propelled by recent information technology developments have devalue the significance of financial statements as a source of financial information.
-Therefore, the application of F-Score on companies in general may be dampenned compared toto financially distressed companies.
+This is a prevl Therefore, the application of F-Score on companies in general may be dampenned compared toto financially distressed companies.

 **F-Score Indicators**